saanvivi/BANDIT-writeup/README.md

 exit -d
 ~~~

-`find -user` lets us dearch for all files ownmed by a user. `-group` searches for files owned by a group.
+`find -user` lets us search for all files owned by a user. `-group` searches for files owned by a group.

 The password for the next level is: z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S